DoctorKhan/The-Human-Experiment-Book/src/90_appendix/20_glossary.md

 **Abraham's Covenant** - The establishment of monotheistic covenant system around 4,000 years ago as a sophisticated evolution of control technology.
 Replaced polytheistic confusion with single authority, created chosen people concept, and introduced moral law as internalized control mechanism.

-**Adamu** - The first earth-born chimeras created by the Anunnaki through genetic modification of early hominids.
-Ancient texts describe seven pairs (fourteen individuals) being created as different experimental approaches to human enhancement.
-Multiple variants were created, but only one line (the Umannu) proved successful in the long term.
-The name derives from ancient Mesopotamian texts referring to the first humans.
-The Hindu tradition of fourteen Manus provides parallel evidence for this systematic creation protocol.
+**Adamu** - Foundational human stock forged during the ~930,000–813,000 years ago bottleneck (effective population ≈1,280) that consolidated the lineage for modern humans.
+Later cultural memories encode this as "seven pairs" of Adamu (early experimental protocols).
+See Appendix F: Mytho-Scientific Chronology and Genetic Evidence: Bottlenecks for cross-links.
+The name appears in Mesopotamian sources as the earliest humans; parallel echoes include the Hindu fourteen Manus.

 **Asherah** - Archaeological evidence from the "Yahweh and his Asherah" inscription suggests this functioned as a title for a divine consort or sacred object rather than a fixed personal name.
 This supports the interpretation that many ancient divine names represent roles or functions rather than individual identities.